 I love a good story and since I started my debt-free journey in January 2017, I have read and listened to countless stories of other women who got out of debt, started spending intentionally, and were on their way to financial independence.
 These stories not only motivated me to keep chipping away at my roughly $60,000 in debt but often provided helpful strategies for living well while living on less.

-A common theme from these stories is reaching a point where the status quo—being in debt, not having a plan—was so unpleasant and uncomfortable than the women almost had no choice but to chart a new course when it came to their money (for some examples, check out a series of interview posts from Liz at Chief Mom Officer).
+A common theme from these stories is reaching a point where the status quo—being in debt, not having a plan—was so unpleasant and uncomfortable than the women almost had no choice but to chart a new course when it came to their money.

 Prevention is Better than a Cure